 Celebrating the 15th anniversary of my Head of Staff’s ministry at our church, I cross stitched the names and dates of all those he had baptized.
 I thought it was a great way to visualize the blessings throughout his ministry at this church.

-On his 20th anniversary at the church, I traced all the kids hands on felt, cut them out, and sewed them on a prayer shawl.
-To make the shawl, I scrounged through the Sunday School closet and found left over material from a quilting project made by one of the oldest members at our church.
+On his 20th anniversary at the church, I traced all the kids hands on felt, cut them out, and sewed them on a prayer blanket.
+To make the blanket, I scrounged through the Sunday School closet and found left over material from a quilting project made by one of the oldest members at our church.
 It had her signature on the corner of the fabric.
 It was a wonderful find.
-As a way to present the shawl, the kids laid hands on him and said a prayer (seen in picture above.)
+As a way to present the it, the kids laid hands on him and said a prayer (seen in picture above.)

 At a presbytery meeting, we installed a new Presbytery Pastor (a head executive position that overlooks a group of churches within a geographic area.)
 As a gift from the presbytery, we wanted to give him a stole.
 I first made a pattern for a stole and sewed strips of ribbon in order to make a loom.